PEDIATRIC CARE

 Guided Exercises at Home

 You’ll be taught simple, engaging exercises to practice at home.
-These are designed to hold a child’s attention and typically take just a few minutes each day.
+These are designed to hold a child’s attention and usually take just a few minutes each day.

 Ongoing Check-Ins